BryanChasko/django_bryanchasko_python_website_2024/README.md

 Verify Python 3 installation:
 python3 --version

-If not installed, use your system's package manager to install it. (e.g., on macOS, use brew install python3) Install Pip if Needed:
+If not installed, use your system's package manager to install python3. (e.g., on macOS, use brew install python3)

+Install Pip if Needed:
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python3 get-pip.py
+or sudo apt install python3-pip

 Virtual Environment: A Realm for Isolation 🛡️
 Create a virtual environment to keep dependencies separate: